 The 1st line is the of the code is the conlang translation, the 2nd line is the gloss, and the last line (optional) is the plain English translation.
 The 1st and 2nd line should have the exact same number of spaces in order for the word-for-word translation.
 You can optionally put intermediary translations before the last line.

-Note: even though this uses affix tags in a similar fashion to other areas in Vulgar, this section does not do the translation for you.
+Note: even though this uses affix tags in a similar fashion to other areas in Vulgarlang, this section does not do the translation for you.
 Why?
-Because Vulgar’s affix tag system only partially replicates a proper linguistic gloss.
+Because Vulgarlang’s affix tag system only partially replicates a proper linguistic gloss.
 For instance, you can encode an circumfix into a single affix tag.
 However the glossing convention is to show a morpheme-to-morpheme correlation, which means the circumfix tag should be shown at the beginning at the end of the word:

 Manual translations also allow you to mark the morpheme boundaries in the conlang word, and follow other glossing conventions.